CodingGagan/markdown_test/apis/collections-apis/README.md

 # Collections APIs

-Kubecost's Collections APIs allow users to manage their collections and query various kinds of costs for collections and categories of collections.
+nOps's Collections APIs allow users to manage their collections and query various kinds of costs for collections and categories of collections.

 ## Table of Contents